justin-mbca/enterprise-ai-workflows/project3-document-qa/README.md

 2) Load documents
    - Go to the "📁 Manage Documents" tab
-   - Click "📥 Load Sample AI/ML Documents" and wait for the status to confirm
+   - Click "📥 Load Sample AI/ML Documents" or "📥 Load Sample HR Policy Documents" and wait for the status to confirm
    - (Optional) Paste your own text into "Document Text" and click "➕ Add Document"

 3) Ask a question